siemens/ix/packages/documentation/docs/controls/_breadcrumb_styleguide.md

 ### Sizing

-- The breadcrumb has a fix height defined by breadcrumb item height.
+- The breadcrumb has a fixed height defined by breadcrumb item height.
 - The breadcrumb has a maximum width defined by the content area width.
 Exceeding the width will trigger truncation.
 - The breadcrumb item has a fixed height for single-line text entries.
 - The breadcrumb item width depends on the content and is limited to a maximum width of 14 rem.